pologora/pologora/README.md

 ## Project List

 ### Employee Time Management System
+Commercial project.
 A comprehensive solution for managing employee work times, vacations, and attendance in various work environments.
 The system includes a mobile app for employees and an admin web application for managers.
 It is built using React Native, MongoDB Realm, React, and Material UI.
 - [Live Version](https://best-ever-magazyn.netlify.app)
 - [Code](https://github.com/pologora/magazyn_time_management)